st-jeremy/AboutMe/README.md

 # AboutMe

-This is Jeremy Smith, a budding FrontEnd Developer that started the journey June, 2022.
+Hello, This is Jeremy Smith, a budding FrontEnd Developer that started the journey June, 2022.
-Hello, this is Jeremy Smith,

 I'm a budding FrontEnd Developer that started the tech journey in June, 2022.